Weak Modular Zilber-Pink with Derivatives: Differential algebraic preliminaries

 \section{Differential algebraic preliminaries}

-We assume the reader is familiar with basics of differential algebra and model theory of differential fields.
-The reader is referred to \cite{Mar-dif} for a neat introduction to the topic.
-Nevertheless in this section we introduce some preliminary concepts and results that will be used in the proofs of the main results of the paper.
+We assume familiarity with the basics of differential algebra and model theory of differential fields.
+The reader is referred to \cite{Mar-dif} for an introduction to the topic.
+Nevertheless, in this section we introduce some preliminary concepts and results that will be used in the proofs of the main theorems of the paper.